-India is the bearer of almost 50 folk arts, among which each art form is different in its way.
-These art forms trace back their presence to 3000 years ago.
-Of all these paintings the art form we picked for you today is the Pichwai Painting from the royal lands of Rajasthan which is 400 years old.
+India is the bearer of almost 50 folk art forms, among which each art form is unique in its own way.
+These art forms trace back their presence 3000 years ago.
+Of all these paintings the art form we picked for you today is Pichwai painting from the royal lands of Rajasthan which is 400 years old.
 Rooftop has a close connection with Rajasthani folk art and among them, Pichwai might be our favourite.

-Pichwai also called Pichvai originally means ‘that hangs from the back’, extracted from the Sanskrit language “Pich” referring to back and “wais” referring to hanging.
-These paintings depict the large Hindu beliefs relating to Lord Krishna.
-Hindu temples hang these paintings normally.
-Shreenath Ji’s Temple in Nathdwara, Bihari Temple in Vrindavan and Dwarikadhish Temple in Mathura hang Pichwai largely.
-The Pichwai is hung behind the idol of Lord Krishna in these temples.
+Pichwai also called ‘Pichvai‘ originally, means ‘that hangs from the back’, arising from the Sanskrit language ‘Pich‘ referring to back and ‘wais‘ translating to hanging.
+These paintings depict the popular Hindu mythology of Lord Krishna.
+Hindu temples hang these paintings.
+Shreenath Ji’s Temple in Nathdwara, Bihari Temple of Vrindavan, and Dwarikadhish Temple from Mathura hang Pichwai paintings mainly.
+Pichwai artworks are hung behind the idol of Lord Krishna in these temples.

 Importance of Pichwai

 The aim of Pichwai besides providing artistic appeal is to portray ‘Krishna Leela’ or stories of Lord Krishna.
 All the temples have different Pichwai wall hangings portraying various stories.
 According to the Indian calendar and festivals, the Pichwais are changed.
 During the month of ‘Phagun’, the colourful festival of Holi is celebrated, and the Pichwais in the temples depict the stories of Radha and Krishna celebrating the festival of colours on the streets of Vrindavan.